wp-plugins/absolute-privacy/readme.txt

 2. Custom error for non-approved user trying to login
 3. Custom moderation menu to easily approve or delete all unapproved users.
 4. Approval is easy: click the link in the approval pending email and press approve

+== Changelog ==

+= 1.2 =
+* fixed XML-RPC authentication for iPhone app and remote publishing tools
+* added ability to prevent subscribers from accessing any admin pages (such as their profile or the dashboard)

+= 1.1 =
+* Fixed bug where some users in Internet Explorer couldn’t login
+* Added WordPress v2.8 compatibility

+= 1.0 =
+* Initial stable release